Donnybrook, Dublin: History

+Donnybrook castle

 Donnybrook Castle was an Elizabethan mansion and residence of the Ussher family.
 James Ussher was appointed Archbishop of Armagh in the Church of Ireland by Queen Elizabeth I of England.
-The mansion was replaced in 1795 by the existing Georgian house.
+The mansion was demolished in 1759 and later replaced in 1795 by the existing Georgian house.
 It is now occupied by the Religious Sisters of Charity.

+Donnybrook cemetery

-Donnybrook Graveyard dates back to the 8th century and was once the location of a church founded by St Broc.
+Donnybrook Cemetery dates back to the 8th century and was once the location of a church founded by St Broc.
 It was also the site of Catholic and Church of Ireland churches, both called St Mary's.
 Those buried in it include Dr Bartholomew Mosse, the founder of the Rotunda Hospital, Sir Edward Lovett Pearce, architect of the Irish Houses of Parliament on College Green and Dr Richard Madden, biographer of the United Irishmen.
 It is possible that the wall on the south side of the cemetery is the oldest man-made structure still existing in Donnybrook.
 The brick chimney behind the cemetery was built on the site of a former marble works and later served as a Magdalene laundry.
 Two ancestors of Meghan Markle, Mary McCue and Thomas Bird, an English soldier, were married at St Mary's Church of Ireland church, Donnybrook, in 1860.